cybercongress/cybertensor-developer-docs/docs/questions-and-answers.md

 ### So is there a separate blockchain validation on Cybertensor?

 Yes.
-As we saw in the above [So where does the blockchain come in](#so-where-does-the-blockchain-come-in) section, the subtensor blockchain is an essential part of the Cybertensor.
+As we saw in the above [So where does the blockchain come in](#so-where-does-the-blockchain-come-in) section, the Cybertensor based on the space-pussy blockchain.
-This subtensor blockchain is like any blockchain, i.e., there are validator nodes, hosted by the Opentensor Foundation and functioning via Proof-of-Authority, that validate the transactions coming into the subtensor blockchain and post them in the subtensor blockchain ledger.
+This space-pussy blockchain is like any blockchain, i.e., there are validator nodes functioning via Proof-of-Stake, that validate the transactions coming into the space-pussy blockchain and post them in the space-pussy blockchain ledger.
-Blocks containing such transactions are processed at the rate of one block every 12 seconds.
+Blocks containing such transactions are processed at the rate of one block every 5 seconds.
-You can run your own public subtensor node to synchronize with the Cybertensor mainchain or testchain.
+You can run your own public space-pussy node to synchronize with the Cybertensor.

 :::tip See also
 See [Space Pussy Nodes](https://github.com/greatweb/space-pussy).